-An active soloist, Jöstlein won first prize in the professional division of the American Horn Competition in 2003 and the grand prize at the Hugo Kauder Music Competition at Yale University in 2005, earning a recital at Merkin Concert Hall in New York City.
+An active soloist, Jöstlein won First Prize in the professional division of the American Horn Competition in 2003 and the Grand Prize at the Hugo Kauder Music Competition at Yale University in 2005, earning a recital at Merkin Concert Hall in New York City.

 Jöstlein studied with hornists William VerMeulen and Thomas Bacon at Rice University, and privately with tubists Arnold Jacobs and Roger Rocco.
-He has taught at the University of Hawaii and Virginia Commonwealth University
+He has taught at the University of Hawaii and Virginia Commonwealth University.

+In the summers, Jöstlein runs a brass camp for players of all ages and abilities in Kirkwood.
 Thomas Jöstlein lives in University City with wife and fellow horn player Tricia and sons Klaus and Max.